Kruthik009/Kruthik1/README.md

 # Kruthik1
-This is my first repository
+This is my first repository..
 Author- Kruthik P